o0Shanesaw0o/bitrise-plugins-analytics/README.md

 Analytics Plugin for Bitrise CLI

 Submitting anonymized usage information.
-This usage helps us identify any problems with the integrations.
+This usage helps us identify problems with the integrations.

-The sent data only contains information about steps (id, version, runtime, error), NO logs or other data is included.
+The sent data only contains information about steps (id, version, runtime, error), **NO logs or other data is included**.

 ## How to use this Plugin